gabriellamiles/Eye_Centre_Localisation_V2/README.md

 ## To Obtain Training/Test Data
 1. Run `obtain_dataset.py`.
 This combines data from `labels_eme2` and `centres`, and stores the combined output of these folders at `raw/combined_labels`.
 Then bounding box coordinates are taken into account with full dataset (including eye centres, eye region, and relative to region eye centres) is saved at `processed/combined_labels`. **N.B.** Blinks are represented by [lx, ly, rx, ry] = [1, 1, 1, 1] so will show as negative for relative coordinates.

+## To Convert Model Results to Data
+1. Run `create_dataset.py` ensuring that relevant left/right eye has been taken into account.
+2. Run `combine_left_and_right.py` to combine data from left and right eyes into single dataframe